rohanfray/IS606_Collab_1/IS606_Sandwich.md

 #### D) Fixed Supply With Storage (unsold sandwiches are put back into supply)

-We assume that James will bring in a fixed amount every day but this time does have a wat store excess sandwiches.
+We assume that James will bring in a fixed amount every day but this time does have a way to store excess sandwiches.
 We choose 4 different models:

   * Using the lowest numbers from the data: 14 ham, 14 turkey, and 8 veggie sandwiches
   * Using the higher numbers from the data: 18 ham, 20 turkey, and 10 veggie sandwiches